madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-cash-withdrawal/ai-fs-cash-withdrawal.md

     end;
       </copy>
     ```

-## Task 7: How do you set up Oracle APEX OCI Web credentials and call Generative AI services?

-1. Please see Lab 2 and Task 7 on How to setup Oracle APEX OCI Web credentials

 ## Task 8: How to Convert Text Input to Audio Output with OCI Speech AI (Text To Speech)